All posts by DerekB

 Source: IPMS Newsletter

-Comments: This drawing shows details for a Wirraway Mk II (produced under the CA-5 contract), in the markings of A20-103 (the aircraft now held at the Australian War Memorial collection).
+Comments: This drawing shows details for a Wirraway Mk II (produced under contract CA-5), in the markings of A20-103 (the aircraft now held at the Australian War Memorial collection).

-This drawing was primarily intended to display the colours and markings of A20-103 for scale modelling purposes, but when checked against aircraft measurements, several dimensional inaccuracies are readily apparent:
+This drawing was primarily intended to display the colours and markings of A20-103, but when checked against aircraft measurements, several dimensional inaccuracies are readily apparent:

 • Most noticeably, the engine cowl is drawn too long by 10.5″